PXL_20220921_181201020.jpg

 How wrong is it to violate a moral norm?

-In two papers, both currently under review, I have also studied how people perceive violations of social/moral norms.
+I have also studied how people perceive violations of social/moral norms.
 From a cognitive framework, I have examined the moral foreign language effect (FLE): research has previously shown that when thinking/reading in a foreign (vs. native) language, people tend to be more morally lenient in their judgment of others.
 My research suggests that this moral FLE may occur because foreign language use inhibits cognitive access to social norms.
 From a more affective lens, my collaborators and I hypothesized that manipulating the personal relevance of a threat would influence the perceived immorality of that threat.
 Early evidence supports this hypothesis, with liberal participants finding a traditionally “conservative” norm violation (disrespecting an elder) more immoral after considering the personal relevance of such a violation.

-See: Dyer, R. L., Herbst, N. R., Hintz, W., A., & Williams, K. E. G. (under review).
-Personal relevance affects perceptions of the immorality of politically-charged threats.
+See: Dyer, R. L., Herbst, N. R., Hintz, W., A., & Williams, K. E. G. (2023).
+Personal relevance affects the perceived immorality of politically-charged threats.
+PLoS One, 18(12), e0296177. https://doi.org/10.1371/journal.pone.0296177

 blackboard2.jpg